manojvd/Cloud-Computing-Project5/README.md

-# deploying-flask-and-mongodb-in-k8s
+# Deployable and portable blogging web-app using Flask and MongoDB
-In this project, we will work with Docker and Kubernetes to make an easily deployable and portable blogging web-app using Flask and MongoDB.
+In this project, we worked with Docker and Kubernetes to make an easily deployable and portable blogging web-app using Flask and MongoDB.

 ## Problem Statement